 Ruth Enright is from Halifax, West Yorkshire.
 She enjoys holidays in Whitby, Scarborough and the surrounding area; with Robin Hood’s Bay and Whitby being the inspiration for her debut novel ‘Seahaven.’
 Her second book, ‘Button Box’ is for children and young adults.
 A young girl finds herself living in two worlds – the modern day and a dangerous Victorian past in 1850s London.

-Ruth studied English Language and Literature at Reading University and has always had the ambition to write.
-She lives in Manchester with her family and works for Manchester City Council, where she has held a number of posts.
-She is now an Information Governance Officer for the Children’s, Education and Adult Services Departments.
-Ruth came to Manchester as a graduate trainee in Librarianship with Manchester Polytechnic before changing career paths and training for a certificate in teaching lipreading to adults with acquired deafness.
-Ruth then had her daughter and later became a local government officer at Manchester City Council.
+Ruth studied English Language and Literature at Reading University and has always had the ambition to write herself.
+She lives in Manchester with her family and works for local government, where she has held a number of posts.
+She is now an Information Governance Officer.
+Ruth came to Manchester as a graduate trainee in Librarianship with Manchester Polytechnic before changing career paths and training for a certificate in teaching lipreading to adults with acquired deafness in Adult Education.
+Ruth then had her daughter and later became a local government officer.

 Ruth has always kept on writing and started a blog a few years ago for her poems, stories and other items.
 Encouraged by readers, she has recently succeeded in having five short stories published by ‘Yours Fiction’ special short story quarterly magazine.

 Ruth loves to read and enjoys writing in both historic and modern settings, experimenting with different genres.
 Ideas for her writing come from many sources, for instance the name of Robin’s uncle Jorfant in ‘Seahaven’ came from researching her partner’s family tree!

 Ruth lives with her partner Jack, and a cat called Margot.
 Ruth is delighted to be a published author and is looking forward very much to writing more novels.